Esteban Tuero

 Esteban Eduardo Tuero (born 22 April 1978) is an Argentine former racing driver who raced in Formula One for the Minardi team in 1998.
-At 19, he became the then-third-youngest (now eighth youngest) Formula One driver in history when he landed his seat alongside Shinji Nakano, but left the championship at the end of the season.
+At 19, he became the then-third-youngest (now tenth youngest) Formula One driver in history when he landed his seat alongside Shinji Nakano, but left the championship at the end of the season.

 Early life

 Esteban Eduardo Tuero was born at a time when the likes of Nelson Piquet and Alain Prost were just beginning their careers.
 The Argentine Grand Prix was based near to his home, at the Oscar Gálvez race circuit.
 This meant that Formula One was popular where he grew up and, though the Grand Prix was discontinued in 1982, the sport was one of the biggest in the country.

 Tuero was born to a family who had a huge interest in motor racing, his father being a minor race car driver, and so Esteban was groomed for the big time from an early age by beginning karts at the age of seven.
 He would drive karts until 1992, moving up to the Formula series the following year.